Moreau-Lab/Tutorials/CreatingAPersonalWebsiteWithGitHubR.md

 ![](./images/WebsiteRepo.png)

-In order to have the cleanest url for your website, you will want to name your repository the exact same thing as your Github username (e.g., I named mine "mbarkdull).
+In order to have the cleanest url for your website, you will want to name your repository the exact same thing as your Github username, plus “.github.io” (e.g., I named mine “mbarkdull.github.io”).
 This will ensure that your website url is username.github.io.
 Be sure to initialize the repository with a ReadMe so that you can clone it.

 Once your repository is created, click the green Clone or Download button, and copy the url to clone your repository.